VET Program Approval and Maintenance Procedure

 D. Approved documentation to be loaded into the University’s approved records management system.
 TAFE Compliance

-1. Registrar Services to be provided with an updated copy of TAS and summary of changes to the qualification.
+1. Student and Registrar Services to be provided with an updated copy of TAS and summary of changes to the qualification.

 L: VET Loans Scheme